 ei – residual with the expected value of zero.

-In the following sections market capitalization is referred to as Size whereas book to market value ratio as B/M. More specific definitions of the factors, in particular precise meaning of “low” and “high”, can be found in the Supplement.
+In the following sections market capitalization is referred to as Size whereas book equity to market equity ratio as B/M. More specific definitions of the factors, in particular precise meaning of “low” and “high”, can be found in the Supplement.

 Fama and French (1993) argue that the proposed three-factor model exhibits significant explanatory power for the expected returns on the US market.
 The empirical success of the model on the US market resulted in intensified research for other markets.
 For example the work of Ajili (2002) shows that, in the case of French stock market, value-weighted returns on portfolios constructed on the basis of Size and B/M indeed follow the three-factor model.
 The estimates for Warsaw Stock Exchange reveal solid explanatory power of three-factor model for all test portfolios except for the abnormally high returns on portfolios of middle Size (Redlicki and Borowski 2017).
 Moreover, regressions on plenty of portfolios of German stocks proved the Fama and French three factor model right (Philipp and Franziska 2018).
 In the case of Japanese stock markets the all three factors were deemed significant in explain returns by Jagannathan et al. (1998) and later by Kubota and Takehara (2010).
 All above mentioned countries are developed, however the Fama and French three-factor model has significant explanatory power even for the case of the emerging markets such as Kenya or RPA (Achola and Muri 2016, Karp and van Vuuren 2017).